 Truly, I missed a few points in the Change Case in Microsoft Excel Video tutorial, which I will briefly explain here.
 If you are familiar with Microsoft Word then you might know that it is easy to Change Case of Text in 5 different formats: Sentence case, lower case, UPPER CASE, Capitalize Each Word and tOGGLE cASE.
 You may always want to have the “Change Case” command in Microsoft Excel as well but unfortunately, this magic button is not available in Excel and you need to use Functions to accomplish the same task which is easy to use even for beginners.

-- For instance, here we have a list of few peoples with Sr No., Name, Total Population Surveyed, Total Days Worked, Rate Days, and Amount (see Figure 1.1).
-We need to change the case of Name field to UPPER CASE.
-To do this, we can use Microsoft Excel functions but they are limited to only 3 Change Case styles: Upper, Lower and Proper Case (Proper is called Sentence case in Word).
+- For instance, here we have a list of a few people with Sr No., Name, Total Population Surveyed, Total Days Worked, Rate Days, and Amount (see Figure 1.1).
+We need to change the case of the Name field to UPPER CASE.
+To do this, we can use Microsoft Excel functions but they are limited to only 3 Change Case styles: Upper, Lower, and Proper Case (Proper is called Sentence case in Word).
 All these functions are related to the Text Function Category of Excel.

 - You can either use the very next empty column in the list to type one of the 3 functions, which in our case is Column G or you can insert a New Column between Column B and C. Use the last column to write the function or insert a new column between; are two separate methods of changing text case in Microsoft Excel.

 Using The Last Column to Change the Case of Text

 - So let’s first use Column G to type our function to change all the names in the list to UPPER case.
 In Cell G4 type :